Admission Policy and Arrangements 2023/2024

-Our Lady & St Gerard’s, Lostock Hall St Teresa’s, Penwortham
+Our Lady & St Gerard’s, Lostock Hall St Oswald’s, Longton

+St Mary Magdalen’s, Penwortham St Teresa’s, Penwortham

 7. Children from other Christian denominations.
 Proof of Baptism in the form of a

 Baptismal Certificate or confirmation in writing that the applicant is a member of

 their Faith community from an appropriate Minister of Religion is required.

 8. Children of other faiths.
 An appropriate Faith Leader would need to confirm in

 writing that the applicant is a member of their faith group.

 9. Other children.

-names a school will be offered place without using the admission criteria and will count as part of the school’s published admission number.
+names a school will be offered place without using the admission criteria and will count as

 b.
-Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being
+A Looked After Child is a child who is (a) in the care of a Local Authority, or (b) being

 provided with accommodation by a Local Authority in the exercise of their Social

 Services functions (under section 22(1) of the Children Act 1989.
-A previously Looked
+A previously

-an adoption, residence or special guardianship
+becoming subject to an adoption, child arrangements order or special guardianship

 c.
 For a child to be considered as a Catholic evidence of a Catholic Baptism is required.